California Uninsured “UM”/ Underinsured UIM Claims

-There are several scenarios how insurance adjusters try to deny and or devalue your UM and UIM claim.
+There are several scenarios of how insurance adjusters try to deny and or devalue your UM and UIM claim.
 Some of these examples include the following:

 - The insurance adjuster may try to devalue your damages with regards to emotional distress and disruption of lifestyle

-Get Legal Help for Your Uninsured or Underinsured Accident Claim in California!
+Get Legal Help for Your Uninsured or Underinsured Accident Claim in California

 Get help from an experienced personal injury attorney following an accident in California with an uninsured or underinsured motorist.
-Our personal injury attorney at KAASS Law team for a free no obligation consultation, we are available 24/7.
+Our personal injury attorney at KAASS Law team for a free no-obligation consultation, we are available 24/7.
 We also provide 24/7 accident assistance, call now at (310) 943-1171.